-November- December 2016: Community consultation regarding the implementation of a Heritage Conservation Area for the Queen’s Park neighbourhood.
-The consultation phase included meetings with stakeholder groups and a series of public open houses.March 2017: Community consultation regarding the provisions of a draft heritage protection policy and mandatory design guidelines for properties in the Queen's Park neighbourhood.
+November- December 2016: Community consultation took place regarding the implementation of a Heritage Conservation Area for the Queen’s Park neighbourhood.
+The consultation phase included meetings with stakeholder groups and a series of public open houses.March 2017: Community consultation was completed regarding the provisions of a draft heritage protection policy and mandatory design guidelines for properties in the Queen's Park neighbourhood.

 May 2017: Council consideration of a Heritage Conservation Area.

 June 2017: Council adoption of the Queen’s Park Heritage Conservation Area